ykYuan/Webvr-Shooting-Game/README.md

 5. First player to enter game is admin; when admin presses start game starts for all the players
 6. Refresh page to start again

 Note: Multiplayer feature enabled but requires remote server to host the Node.js backend.
-For the single player version you can simply open mutiple windows.
+For the single player version you can simply open mutiple windows to test the multiplayer feature.